CristianoZitarosa/froggerClone/README.md

 * Extended game design to reproduce original Frogger game;
 * Cars as enemies instead of bugs;
-* Floating logs to pass the river;
+* Floating Logs to pass the river;
-* Road blocks, frog and cars designed by me;
+* Road blocks, Frog and Cars designed by me;
 * Music;
 * Lives, points, ending game management.

 ### Images credits:

 - Canvas blocks from Udacity;
 - Road blocks, original stone block from Udacity, altered by me;

-- Cars and frog made by me;
+- Cars, Logs and Frog designed by me;
 - Other images from:
 http://www.iconarchive.com/